 • Book signing session

-If you are reading and discussing my books in the classroom, have a look here to find some notes and suggested activities.
+If you are reading and discussing my books in the classroom, have a look here to find a Scheme of Work and suggested activities for each of my titles.

 If you would like me to visit your school, or would like to discuss this further please contact me here.